inimrod/havoc-shuffle/README.md

     1. The S2 policy ID (`s2_policy_id`)
     1. Max number of NFTs to shuffle per tx (`max_to_shuffle`)

-    Its _minting_ validation allows minting of the beacon token only if signed by the admin, as provided in the script's parameter.
+    Its _minting_ validation allows minting/burning of the beacon token only if signed by the admin, as provided in the script's parameter.

     Its _spending_ validation evaluates to `True` only in the following `Redeemer` cases: